lemonmade/quilt/documentation/deploy/cloudflare.md

 This final section configures [Cloudflare Sites](https://developers.cloudflare.com/workers/platform/sites), which is an additional part of your worker that manages your static assets.
 This part of the configuration tells Wrangler where the static assets Quilt produces will be on disk.

-If you are passing `serveAssets: false` in the [Cloudflare Sewing Kit plugin](#step-1-add-the-cloudflare-sewing-kit-plugin), you can omit this section entirely.
+If you are passing `serveAssets: false` in the [Cloudflare plugin](#step-1-add-the-cloudflare-craft-plugin), you can omit this section entirely.

 ##### Option 2: Deploying your app in the service worker format